input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

   strategy it is important to allow full migration, in case a version has to be abandoned due to a security issue.
 The update method must be flexible enough to allow addition and removal of certain validators/minting policies.
+  For versioned validators, the version used must be specified by the datum or redeemer of the transaction.
+- _partial versioned update_: this is in-between migration and the versioned solution, where the UTxOs in the old validator are considered valid after the update, but new insertions are not allowed.
+For partially verioned validators, always the latest version is used by default.
+  In practice these validators are set up the same way as the ones with migration strategy, but without having the old tokens and datums migrated to the new version of the validator.
 - _transaction token pattern_: we could introduce a light-weight validator/minting policy in place
   of our current minting policies and validators, and move all actual logic to [Transaction Token Minting Policies (TxTMP)](https://plutonomicon.github.io/plutonomicon/transaction-token-pattern).